-Our Gardman Black Steel Seed Feeder made with durable metal is ideal for all types of seed mix, sunflower seed and peanut bites.
-The feeder has a quick release top and base for easy filling and cleaning.
+Our Gardman Black Steel Seed Feeder is made with durable metal and is ideal for all types of seed mix such as sunflower seed and peanut bites.
+The feeder also has a quick release top and base for easy filling and cleaning.

 - This feeder has an antibacterial coating known as FeedSafe that uses Biomaster antimicrobial technology which inhibits the growth of bacterial by 99.99%

 - Fill with seed mix, peanut bites or sunflower seed

 See our range of black steel feeders

 - Product details